aquaslvt/nori.io/README.md

 ## Example programs

-There are actually a bunch more (hello World, truth-machine, etc...) but they include commands that aren't here yet
+There are actually a bunch more (hello world, truth-machine, etc...) but they include commands that aren't here yet

 ### Cat program
 ```IO```